syncfusion-content/javascript-docs/js/PivotGrid/Olap-Field-List.md

 * Report filter: Filter the item(s) placed in the particular position of the layout.
 * Value section: The value label usually displays the numeric value item(s) present in the report.
-* Column section: Display the item(s) as column header and values in the pivot grid control.
+* Column section: Displays the item(s) as column header and values in the pivot grid control.
 * Row section: Display the item(s) as row header and values in the pivot grid control.

 ### Height of the pivot schema designer